tpapastylianou/gless/README.md

         pygmentize -g -O style=fruity "$@" | less -R

     A list of available pygments styles can be found in your pygments installation directory (e.g. `/usr/local/lib/python3.6/dist-packages/pygments/styles` )

+- If one also wants to pass options to the underlying 'less' pager, rather than just to pygmentize, the way to do this is via the LESS bash variable.
+  E.g. to call 'less' with the '-N' (i.e. show line numbers) switch enabled, one can call gless like so:

+    LESS='-N' gless [valid pygmentize options] <filename>